leifg/riese/README.md

 ### BDD using RSpec

 The same tests that have been implemented using minitest, are also available as examples in [RSpec](http://rspec.info).
-So for people that already have a background in OOP or Test::Unit syntax, this might be useful.
+For people that already have a background in OOP or Test::Unit syntax, this might be useful.

-## Limits
+## Limitations

 - Currently it is not possible to normalize fractions with a fload numerator or denominator
 - the used algorithm for determing the greatest common divisor produces a SystemStackError very fast (try initalize the fraction 1/10000)